 @EnsuresCalledMethods This declaration annotation specifies a post-condition on a method, indicating the methods it guarantees to be called.
+This annotation is repeatable, meaning that you can write multiple copies of it (with different arguments) on the same method, and the checker will check all of them.
 For example, this specification:

+'''

+@EnsuresCalledMethods(value = "#1", methods = {"x", "y"})

+void m(Param p) { ... }

+'''

-@EnsuresCalledMethods(value = "#1", methods = {"x", "y"}) void m(Param p) { ... } guarantees that p.x() and p.y() will always be called before m returns.
+guarantees that p.x() and p.y() will always be called before m returns.
 The body of m must satisfy that property, and clients of m can depend on the property.